opensafely/documentation/docs/jobs-site.md

 * `Completed - awaiting paper/reports`: provide some indication of when papers and/or reports are expected to be published.

 ![Project edit page](./images/project-edit-page.png)

+## Adding a workspace purpose

+You can add a purpose to each workspace within your project by navigating to the `Edit workspace` button within a workspace page.
+This should indicate the aim of any of the jobs run from within this workspace.
+You may only have one workspace, in which case the purpose can simply be "This is the main workspace or this project, in which all jobs were run".
+It can also be used to highlight workspaces used to carry out data quality checks or experiment with an analytical technique.

+You will need to complete a workspace purpose for each workspace as part of [project completion](https://docs.opensafely.org/publishing-repo/).